Overview

 Character: Metallic, warm-bright, complex

 Best for: Versatile synth leads, musical bell tones, hybrid bass.
-Highly reactive pairs for dynamic synthesis.
+Highly reactive pairs.

 Red: Radioactive & Heavy Elements (U, Ra, Po, Th, Pb)